ragnarak54/DiscordBot/README.md

 ?merch
 ```

 is the most basic command.
 Returns an image with the day's stock (if it's been found).
+The merchant bot pulls its stock from the official RS wiki's page for the travelling merchant, so if that page hasn't been updated then the bot won't know the stock!
 Aliases include `?merchant, ?shop, ?stock`

 ```
 ?addnotif <item>